-In the old days, all the important people came to the opera from the canal, by boat… Gondol.
-And that is another reason why the front entrance, the one from the street, is so small and incìsignificant… Only poor people should go there.
+In the old days, all the important people came to the opera from the canal, by boat… Gondola.
+And that is another reason why the front entrance, the one from the street, is so small and insignificant… Only poor people should enter from the land side.

 Today you can’t enter from the canal though.
 That door is only for loading and unloading.

 He also rearranged the chairs so that the theater now has around 1000 seats.
 Before the fire, it had 860.
-Still a small opera house.
+Still a small opera house, though.

 So, it’s really a unique theater just like so many other buildings in Venice.
 And the uniqueness, is right there, in the new and fresh.
 This is something as rare as an old opera house as it could have been when it was new.
 The Metropolitan, the Covent Garden, and the Wiener Staatsoper, they were all like this once.
 Well, not like La Fenice, because no theatre is like La Fenice.
 But they were new.
 Once upon a time, in the 17th century… In the 18th or 19th century, the opera houses were new.
 And the operas they performed were new.
 It was the ultimate creativity, right there in front of the people watching it.